Advanced sailing course and mythical race

 Accommodations

-The yacht has 4 double and triple cabins and benches for a sleeping capacity of 10/12 persons not counting the crew.
-There are two bathrooms, two showers and two toilets on board (don’t forget that you are on a sailboat and must use water sparingly).
-You will be welcomed on board the day before the boat sails (evening of day 1) and can stay on it until the day you leave, no later than day 13.
+The Challenge 67 has 4 double and triple cabins, as well as bunks, for a sleeping capacity of 10/12 people excluding crew.
+There are two bathrooms, two showers and two toilets on board (remember, you are on a sailboat, so use water sparingly).
+The Volvo 60 is a large 64-foot monohull built for the open sea.
+Skippered by four professional sailors, it carries 10 ocean-racing crew.
+You will be welcomed aboard on the evening of Day 1, the day before you set sail, and can stay on board until your departure day (Day 13 at the latest).

 Meals